-Not only are those things simply stated, they’re also easily recognizable by consumers.
+Not only are those things simply stated, but they’re also easily recognizable by consumers.
 Formats that they’re familiar with make users comfortable and facilitate sales.

 Attribute #3 of a premium content subscription: Make it easy to pay

 The first thing you see when you go to CooksIllustrated.com is an excellent rendition of one of our best practice pricing structures, front and center.
 The option to subscribe to digital-only all-access pass, or the print + digital all-access bundle.

 Attribute #4 of a premium content subscription: Keep the price reasonable

 Users believe that digital delivery is cheaper, and expect digital content products to cost as much as, or less than items delivered in print.